MelinaNorton/OzzyFanForum/README.md

   - Delete your own posts at any time

 Media Embedding:
-  - Paste a Spotify URL when creating/editing topics to display a play icon that opens the track in a new tab
+  - Displays all albums linked to Ozzy Osbourne in the Spotify AP; allows selection with a click when creating/editing topics, which displays a play icon that opens the track in a new tab

 Reporting & Moderation:
   - Report posts via a button